 9:33- 9:47 Fourth location.

-9:55-10:15 pm: So there is a saying “save the best for last”.
+9:55-10:15pm: So there is a saying “save the best for last”.
 That saying would not be appropriate here.
 The Irish tourist pub was packed and we waited shmushed (I am aware it’s not a word) up against the walls for our drink.
 I did not receive mine despite asking our pub crawl guide for one.
 The second time I saw him after waiting another 10 minutes I asked again.
 He handed me his personal cup with lip marks on the rim and half the alcoholic beverage gone.
-The next thing I know, he dashed out without saying goodbye.
+The next thing I know, he leaves the pub.

 Total time walking: 1 hour and 47 minutes